iotempire/iotempower/doc/first-node.rst

     blinks and several short blinks, for example 1 long and 2 short blinks.
     Count the blinks in the pattern as it will be used to identify your node's in the next step.
-(If you had the Wemos Display Shield connected, it shoudl show you the code also on the small screen.)
+(If you had the Wemos Display Shield connected, it should show you the code also on the small screen.)

 Adopting the Node in the IoTempower environment on the Raspberry Pi